Impact Program Overview:

 Food & Lodging:

-IMPACT participants will be provided with room and board at the camp, or other arrangements can be made.
-A food budget can be provided for interns to do their own shopping and cooking.
+Interns will be provided with room and board at the camp, or other arrangements can be made.
+A food budget will be provided for interns to do their own shopping and cooking.
 The facility will be expected to be cleaned regularly and properly cared for (lights turned off when not in rooms) to be good stewards.
 All visitors would need to be cleared with the directors.